 Contentious Probate Solicitors

-At IBB Law, we have exceptional specialist expertise in dealing with contested Wills, Inheritance Act claims, and disputes over the conduct of Executors during probate.
-Our contentious probate solicitors have particular experience dealing with high value estates, including those involving complex issues, such as international considerations.
+At IBB Law, we have exceptional specialist expertise in dealing with all types of Wills, trusts and probate disputes.
+Our contentious probate solicitors have particular experience dealing with high value estates, including those involving complex issues, such as foreign assets and other jurisdictions.
+We pride ourselves on coming up with creative solutions to even the most emotionally charged and bitterly fought family disputes.

-Our typical clients include company directors, investors, entrepreneurs and many High Net Worth Individuals.
-As such, we can offer the exceptional personal legal service required to effectively deal with the pressures involved in high value contentious probate matters and achieve the best available result under even the most difficult circumstances.
+Our typical clients include company directors, investors, entrepreneurs and many High Net Worth Individuals in the UK and internationally.
+As such, we can offer the exceptional personal legal service required to deal effectively with the pressures involved in high value contentious Wills, trust and probate matters and achieve the best available result under even the most difficult circumstances.

 Our expertise in dealing with contentious probate

-We have been helping clients to deal with all types of contentious probate matters for many years, with a strong track record of achieving favourable results under even the most challenging circumstances.
+We have been helping clients to deal with all types of contentious probate matters for many years, with a strong track record of achieving favourable results under even the most challenging and emotionally charged circumstances.

-Our Wills and Probate team have achieved the Law Society’s Wills & Inheritance Quality accreditation, reflecting our strong expertise in this area of law.
+Our Wills and Probate team have achieved the Law Society’s Wills & Inheritance Quality accreditation, further demonstrating our strong expertise in this area of law.

 Amanda has been recognised by the Legal 500 for her expertise in handling contentious probate disputes, in particular the way she “combines exceptional professional knowledge with strong interpersonal skills” and for her “straight-talking approach and honesty”.